 Performance on the street and the track was unprecedented thanks to strong a-pillars and a solid roof.
 Visibility was down but power was up, so it makes the GTS more collectible among some enthusiasts.
 While they look very similar, the 1996-2002 Dodge Viper GTS only shares 10% of its parts with the RT/10.
 That is why you should drive both before making a decision.

 1996-2002 Dodge Viper Specs

 For the sake of brevity, both models of the 1996-2002 Dodge Viper specs are identical.
+Having the ability to use the first generation as a benchmark and learn from its shortcomings, the engineers were able to increase the 2nd generation Dodge Viper horsepower with a variety of tweaks in the powertrain and design.
 The 8-liter V10 engine gained full-length exhaust and high-flow manifolds.
 With the ability to breathe deeper, a more aggressive cam bumped power to 450 hp and 388 lb-ft of torque.
 Both cars used the Borg-Warner T-56.
 It was their strongest offering, incorporating steel shift forks and triple-cone synchros.
 A conservative differential ratio of 3.07 allows for deep overdrives on the highway, and swapping to 3.73 gears offers much faster acceleration.

 Dodge Viper Specs

 - Torque: 488 lb-ft

 - 1/4 mile: 12.2 seconds @ 118 mph

 - Weight: 3,375 lbs